PenCheckerTeam/PenChecker/README.md

 ## Getting Ready

 ### Installation :
-- chmod +x install.sh
+- `chmod +x install.sh`
-- ./install.sh, which will install everything needed, with the python dependencies with pip in .venv
+- `./install.sh`, which will install everything needed, with the python dependencies with pip in .venv

 :warning: You have to start .venv in an elevated account (or root) to let nmap perform everything needed.
 Then you can just run the Main.py program.